 Clay microporosity in sandstones can cause erroneously high water saturation calculations if not properly accounted for and reduces effective pore space when evaluating a formation.
 We conducted a petrographic study to characterize and quantify the clay mineral microporosity of the fluvial facies of the Mississippian Cypress Sandstone in the Illinois Basin.
-This data helped achieve more accurate saturation calculations through core and well log analyses in potential Cypress residual oil zones.
-Petrographic thin sections were analyzed by scanning electron microscopy with backscatter imaging and energy dispersive X-ray spectroscopy.
+These data helped achieve more accurate saturation calculations through core and well-log analyses in potential Cypress residual oil zones.
+Petrographic thin sections were analyzed by scanning electron microscopy with backscatter imaging and energy-dispersive x-ray spectroscopy.
 Clay mineral species identified included pore-filling kaolinite books, blocks, and vermicules; chlorite clusters; illite mats; illite-smectite webs; grain-coating inherited chlorite rims; and pore-bridging illite hairs.
-Volume percentages of microporosity particular to clay mineral species were determined by image analysis.
+Volume percent of microporosity particular to clay mineral species were determined by image analysis.
 Average microporosity values in kaolinite, chlorite, illite, and illite-smectite were 41%, 57%, 67%, and 65%, respectively.
-Effective clay mineral volumes, including microporosity, showed a >2-fold increase over estimates determined by X-ray diffraction, constituting an average volume of 4%.
+Effective clay mineral volumes, including microporosity, showed a greater than twofold increase over estimates determined by x-ray diffraction, constituting an average volume of 4%.
 Comparing these volumes with gamma-ray log estimates proved Stieber's work to predict clay volume most accurately.
-Clay volumes were used as input parameters in the dual-water method for determining water saturation, resulting in greater residual oil saturations than those predicted from Archie’s equation.
-Accounting for clay microporosity in helium porosimetry measurements of total porosity resulted in an ~11% decrease to effective porosity.
-Results from this research improve estimates of water saturation and porosity and highlight the importance of studying microscale mineralogical properties during reservoir characterization.
+Clay volumes were used as input parameters in the dual-watermethod for determining water saturation, resulting in greater residual oil saturations than those predicted from the Archie equation.
+Accounting for clay microporosity in helium porosimetry measurements of total porosity resulted in an approximate 11% decrease to effective porosity.